 - Bring the juice to the boil over a medium heat and then reduce and gently simmer for 10 minutes until the sauce has thickened and become syrupy.

-- While the raspberry purée is cooling, transfer the ice cream from the freezer to the refrigerator so it can soften up, about 30 minutes.
+- While the raspberry sauce is cooling, transfer the ice cream from the freezer to the refrigerator so it can soften up, about 30 minutes.

 - If the ice cream comes in a rectangular container, the raspberry ripple can be created in this container.
+Just break up the ice cream with a spoon.
 However if it comes in a tub, scoop the ice cream into a 2 litre rectangular container which has a lid.
-Now break up the ice cream with a spoon.

 - Pop on the lid and return to the freezer.
 It will take about 3 hours to refreeze.